Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/promotions.md

 ## Promotions [/values/promotions]
 <a name="promotions-intro" />

-- **Use cases:** A Promotion is [Value](#advanced-values) that is given away to incentivise a purchase.
+A Promotion is [Value](#advanced-values) that is given away to incentivise a purchase.
 It may be accessed via a code, attached to a [Contact](#contacts) or even applied on checkout automatically.
 It can be `balance`-based such as $5 or `valueRule`-based such as 50% off.
 A Promotion will typically have a `redemptionRule` that defines when the Promotion applies.
 - **Managing Promotions:** Promotions are typically created and managed based on [Promotion Programs](#promotions-programs) that define how the value that you are offering to your customers behaves.
-Promotions can be generated without a Program, but this should only be done for unusual or one-off use cases, such as testing.
 - **Redeeming Promotions:** Promotions are redeemed by your customers in [checkout](#transactions-checkout).

 {% include 'endpoints/values-promotions-create.md' %}